Divvy

 Divvy is the bicycle sharing system in the Chicago metropolitan area, currently serving the cities of Chicago and Evanston.
 The system is owned by the Chicago Department of Transportation and has been operated by Lyft since 2019.
-As of Sept 2021, Divvy operated 16,500 bicycles and over 800 stations, covering 190 square miles.
+As of May 2023, Divvy was the largest bicycle sharing system by area in North America with a service area of 234 square miles.
+In August 2024, the 1,000th Divvy station opened as part of a citywide expansion of 400 new stations.
+As of November 2025, there were 1,136 Divvy stations throughout Chicago and Evanston.

 History

 In 2007, Chicago Mayor Richard M. Daley visited Paris, France, where he tested their Vélib' bicycle sharing system and was "greatly impressed".
 He determined that a similar system would work well in Chicago.
 After returning from his European trip, Mayor Daley requested proposals from private partners to create a bike share system for Chicago.
 Two potential operators came forward but submitted plans that would have been too expensive for the city to fund.

 In May 2012, the City of Chicago awarded Alta Bicycle Share (acquired by Bikeshare Holdings LLC in 2014 and renamed to Motivate) a contract for "the purchase, installation, and operation of a bicycle sharing system".

 On June 28, 2013, Divvy launched with 750 bikes at 75 stations in an area from the Loop north to Berwyn Ave, west to Kedzie Ave, and south to 59th St. A planned expansion of the number of stations in spring 2014 was delayed to 2015 due to supply shortages.